gofiber/template/handlebars/README.md

 	// Create a new engine
 	engine := handlebars.New("./views", ".hbs")

+  // Or from an embedded system
+  // See github.com/gofiber/embed for examples
+  // engine := html.NewFileSystem(http.Dir("./views", ".hbs"))

 	// Pass the engine to the Views app := fiber.New(&fiber.Settings{
 		Views: engine,